 What makes it special?
 The Porsche 911 Turbo and GT3 are fantastic sports cars but they don’t quite measure up well against supercars with more power and grunt.
 And on the other end of the spectrum is Porsche’s hypercar, 918, which costs more than $1 million along with optional extras.
 To bridge the wide gap between the two, Porsche is working on 960, a mid-engine supercar positioned above the 911s.
 Though there is very little information available on the Porsche 960 but it’s expected to be designed to look more like the 918 rather than the conventional Porsches.

-Underpinnings and Powertrain: The Porsche 960 will feature an aluminum chassis combined with carbon fiber, magnesium and titanium to keep the weight down to below than 3,000 pounds.
-To give it some serious grunt, Porsche might use a boxer eight-cylinder engine which will be juiced up by four turbochargers according to sources.
-To take on the some very capable supercars, Porsche might tune the engine to produce upwards of 650hp.
+Underpinnings and Powertrain: The Porsche 960 will feature an aluminum chassis combined with carbon fiber, magnesium, and titanium to keep the weight down to below 3,000 pounds.
+To give it some serious grunt, Porsche might use a boxer eight-cylinder engine, which will be juiced up by four turbochargers, according to sources.
+To take on some very capable supercars, Porsche might tune the engine to produce upwards of 650hp.

 1. LaFerrari (2014)

 What makes it special?
 Is that even a question?
 Unveiled at the 2013 Geneva Motor Show, the LaFerrari might have an odd name but has looks to die for.
 That’s what we call a proper pin-up poster king!
-The hyper-car which was codenamed ‘F150’ is the successor to the legendary Enzo.
-The limited edition flagship is Ferrari’s first hybrid and promise to be the fastest ever Ferrari on road till date.
+The hyper-car, which was codenamed ‘F150’, is the successor to the legendary Enzo.
+The limited-edition flagship is Ferrari’s first hybrid and promises to be the fastest ever Ferrari on the road to date.
 Only 499 will be ever made.
-It isn’t production ready yet as Ferrari is taking its time to perfect it.
-Every once in a while it’s spotted while being tested at different tracks across the world.
+It isn’t production-ready yet as Ferrari is taking its time to perfect it.
+Every once in a while, it’s spotted while being tested at different tracks across the world.
 Recently a prototype was spied at the Nürburgring circuit being put through its paces.
-A lot of the technology on this hyper-car has been sourced from F1 including the HY-KERS system and the V12 engine that features a F1-derived variable geometry air intake system.
+A lot of the technology on this hyper-car has been sourced from F1, including the HY-KERS system and the V12 engine that features an F1-derived variable geometry air intake system.

-Underpinnings and Powertrain: The LaFerrari uses four different kinds of carbon fiber,all hand-laminated and autoclave-cured in the racing department using the same design and production methods as the F1 car.
+Underpinnings and Powertrain: The LaFerrari uses four different kinds of carbon fiber, all hand-laminated and autoclave-cured, in the racing department using the same design and production methods as the F1 car.
 It weighs just 2800 pounds – almost half a ton lighter than F12 Berlinetta.
-The hybrid hypercar is powered by a 6.3 liter V12 which produces 789 hp and an electric motor which lifts the peak power to a stratospheric 950 hp.
+The hybrid hypercar is powered by a 6.3 liter V12, which produces 789 hp, and an electric motor lifts the peak power to a stratospheric 950 hp.
 Thanks to the insane amount of power, the LaFerrari goes from 0-60mph under 3 seconds and 0-124mph under 7 seconds.

-Arrival, Pricing and Competition: Maranello hasn’t officially confirmed the price for its newest flagship but it’s believed to be in the range of ₤1 million ($1.6 million approx).
-Each of the 499 Laferraris were sold long before it was even unveiled this year at the Geneva Motor Show.
-Deliveries are expected to start from 2014 onwards and it will compete with McLaren P1 and Porsche 918.
+Arrival, Pricing and Competition: Maranello hasn’t officially confirmed the price for its newest flagship, but it’s believed to be in the range of ₤1 million ($1.6 million approx).
+Each of the 499 Laferraris was sold long before it was even unveiled this year at the Geneva Motor Show.
+Deliveries are expected to start from 2014 onwards, and it will compete with McLaren P1 and Porsche 918.